Fatal Influence

-Fatal Influence is a villainous professional wrestling stable consisting of Fallon Henley, Jacy Jayne, and Lainey Reid.
-The stable performs in WWE on the NXT brand and also appears in Total Nonstop Action Wrestling (TNA).
-Jayne is the current NXT Women's Champion in her record-tying second reign while Henley is the current WWE Women's Speed Champion in her first reign.
-Jayne is also a former one-time TNA Knockouts World Champion.
-She was also the first person to hold both championships simultaneously.
-Henley is a former one-time NXT Women's North American Champion.
+Fatal Influence is a villainous professional wrestling stable consisting of leader Jacy Jayne, Fallon Henley, and Lainey Reid.
+They are currently signed to WWE and perform on SmackDown brand where Jayne is the current WWE Women's United States Champion in her first reign, while Henley and Reid are the current WWE Women's Tag Team Champions in their first reign.

+Jayne is a former two-time NXT Women's Champion and a former one-time TNA Knockouts World Champion; she is also the first person to hold both championships simultaneously.
+Henley is a former one-time NXT Women's North American Champion and WWE Women's Speed Champion.

 Background

 On the March 19, 2024, episode of NXT, Jacy Jayne and Jazmyn Nyx, members of the Chase University stable, turned on fellow Chase U member Riley Osborne, costing him his NXT Heritage Cup Championship match against No Quarter Catch Crew's Drew Gulak, turning both women heel in the process.
-On April 30 at Night 2 of Spring Breakin, Fallon Henley turned heel by attacking Chase U member Thea Hail following her match against Jayne.
+On April 30 at Night 2 of Spring Breakin', long-time babyface Fallon Henley turned heel by attacking Chase U member Thea Hail following her match against Jayne.
 Following this, Jayne and Nyx attempted to forge an alliance with Henley.

 History

-Fatal Influence (Jacy Jayne (front), Fallon Henley and Jazmyn Nyx (back)) at the 2025 Evolution.
+NXT (2024–2026)

-On the July 9, 2024, episode of NXT, Jayne and Nyx formed an alliance with Henley, who took issue with wrestlers with no independent circuit background getting more opportunities in NXT (Nyx was given an exception despite having never competed in the independent circuit herself) and then began calling themselves Fatal Influence the following month.
+On the July 9, 2024, episode of NXT, Jayne and Nyx formed an alliance with Henley, who took issue with wrestlers with no independent circuit background getting more opportunities in NXT (Nyx was given an exception despite having never competed in the independent circuit herself) and called themselves Fatal Influence the following month.
 The trio teamed up for the first time at Week 1 of NXT: The Great American Bash on July 30, where they defeated Karmen Petrovic, Lola Vice, and Sol Ruca in a six-woman tag team match.
 Beginning in September, Fatal Influence set their sights on the NXT Women's North American Championship held by Kelani Jordan.
 At NXT Halloween Havoc on October 27, Jordan faced Fatal Influence in a gauntlet match for the NXT Women's North American Championship.
 Henley defeated Jordan to win the title as the third person in the gauntlet (with Nyx and Jayne as the first and second persons in the gauntlet), winning her first singles championship in her wrestling career.
 Fatal Influence would soon after begin feuding with Shotzi, Tatum Paxley, and Jayne's former tag team partner Gigi Dolin, with the two teams facing each other at NXT: New Year's Evil in a six-woman tag team match with Fatal Influence coming out on the losing end.
 At NXT Vengeance Day on February 15, 2025, Henley lost the NXT Women's North American Championship to Stephanie Vaquer, ending her reign at 111 days.